 Perhaps your broadband has slowed to a crawl, the phone line’s gone again or your bill is inexplicably high this month.
 Whatever it is you’re unhappy about you can exercise your right to complain and perhaps receive some form of compensation, or at least an apology.

-For the best chance at getting a satisfactory response there are some steps to follow, so here’s what you need to do to successfully complain about home broadband, mobile broadband or telephone services.
+But for the best chance at getting a satisfactory response there are some steps to follow, so here’s what you need to do to successfully complain about home broadband, mobile broadband or telephone services.

 Troubleshoot the problem

 When dealing with the provider keep a record of times and dates of calls, names, copies of correspondence, speed test records, bills and any other relevant details.
-If an issue is not dealt with to your satisfaction this will be very helpful should you have to escalate the complaint.
+If an issue is not dealt with to your satisfaction this will be helpful should you have to escalate the complaint.

 Is it a valid complaint?